-4.5 Museums
+5.5 Museums

-- Supply There are three museums owned and operated by the municipalities: the Perth Museum, the Lanark & District Museum, and Middleville & District Museum.
+There are three museums owned and operated by the municipalities: the Perth Museum, the Lanark & District Museum, and Middleville & District Museum.
 The Perth Museum offers access to archives, birth records, death records, guided and self-guided tours, original land grant info, and local geology.
 The Lanark & District Museum features the history of Lanark Highlands, and the former Drummond & Bathurst Townships in Lanark County as well as collections for historical research and genealogy.
 The Middleville & District Museum maintains an extensive collection of archival and genealogical records and local artifacts.
-Highlights include an 1830's settlers' log cabin, a horse drawn hearse, and maple syrup and cheese making displays. - Utilization Perth Museum visitor numbers were stable from 2014-2016, with a large spike in 2017 to over 5,500 visitors.
+Highlights include an 1830's settlers' log cabin, a horse drawn hearse, and maple syrup and cheese making displays.

+Perth Museum visitor numbers were stable from 2014-2016, with a large spike in 2017 to over 6,000 visitors and over 6,500 by 2018.
 There are no visitor numbers as of yet for the two Lanark Highlands museums.